uesg21221/uesgs-arras/features.md

 * More Gamemodes: Train Wars, Manhunt, Space.

 * Better Controllers, like `io_wanderAroundMap`, `io_stackGuns`, `io_spin` or `io_zoom`.

-* Props - improved decorative turret system.
-  * Turrets with `MIRROR_MASTER_ANGLE` forced to `true`.
-  * Behaves identically to turrets but are less performance-heavy.
-  * Can be placed on turrets but nothing can be placed on them.
-  * FOV `ARC` value in `POSITION` omitted.

 * Shape kill counter in the death screen.
 * Auto LVL up.